Operator Stories

 - Pat Sullivan, Sullivan Hardware & Garden

+ual ride revenue.
+In the first year, 89 tickets sold in the first hour.
+By the fifth year, 1,700 tickets sold in the first 14 minutes after opening, with 2,500 gone within the first hour.
+The experience sells out every season.
 The indirect revenue effect is what makes this story unusual.
 The ride itself is profitable, but its bigger function is foot traffic.
-Every hour added to the train schedule correlates directly with a 20% increase in store sales during that window.
-Sullivan doesn't treat the train as a standalone business -- he treats it as the reason 35,000 people walk into his store every holiday season.
+Sullivan does not treat the train as a standalone business.
+He treats it as the reason 35,000 people walk into his store every holiday season.

-Grew from 1 to 5 Wattman Maxi Express trains since 2015 launch
+Grew from one to five Wattman Maxi Express trains since the 2015 launch

-1,700 tickets sold in 14 minutes when on sale -- fully booked every season
+1,700 tickets sold within 14 minutes of going on sale, fully booked every season

-Train used as retail driver: every added train hour correlates with 20% store sales increase
+Used as a retail driver: every added train hour correlates with a 20% lift in store sales

 Bob Oglesby · ICON Park, Orlando, FL